 This is perhaps the last of the galleries to focus on any individuals, with, for example, various memorabilia from the life of Emperor Franz Joseph.
 This includes his sword and the same gala uniform famous from pictures and paintings of the Emperor.

-I also enjoyed the books containing the soldier’s oath – the same book in 11 versions, one for each of the major languages spoken in the Austro-Hungarian Empire.
+I also enjoyed the books containing the soldier’s oath: the same book in 11 versions, one for each of the major languages spoken in the Austro-Hungarian Empire.

 WWI

-The whole of this gallery is brilliant.
-It takes you through the chronology of the conflict, illustrating the impacts of scale, mechanisation and dehumanisation on the outcome of war.
+The displays take you through the chronology of the conflict, illustrating the impacts of scale, mechanisation and dehumanisation on the outcome of war.
 No glorification and veneration here.

 The split-level displays, hundreds of original items, a simulated trench, and more leave a lasting impression.

 The gallery has everything from an Albatros biplane to a 38cm howitzer.
 Highlights for me were the set of medals given for increasing numbers of injuries: 1, 2, 3, 4 and 5(!).
+Unimaginable.

-From WWI to the end of WWII
+WWI to the end of WWII

-The ubiquity of nazi symbolism and propaganda on even the most innocent of items is, frankly, chilling.
+The ubiquity of Nazi symbolism and propaganda on even the most innocent of items is, frankly, chilling.

 And, finally, the gallery for the Austrian navy.

-That’s not an oxymoron – the Habsburg empire extended down to the coast at Triest, for example.
+That’s not an oxymoron; the Habsburg empire extended down to the coast at Triest, for example.
 The gallery features numerous model ships, often very large, particularly the incredibly-detailed cutaway model of one of the last dreadnoughts.
 And there’s the conning tower of a submarine here, too.